Johnnie71/ruby-project-guidelines-nyc01-seng-ft-082420/README.md

 Given time constraints, we would've liked to add more story paths ("adventures") for the Player to interact with Pandora.
 We wanted to include a secret level that could only be unlocked if the Player had hit a certain level in their attributes.

+Directions:
+Use up and down keys to scroll through list

+"Enter" key to select

+Choose your adventure!

+Save and see stats at the Tree of Souls!